tuoreste/tuoreste/README.md

 I'm Oreste, a passionate developer who loves to explore new technologies and build innovative projects.
 Welcome to my GitHub profile!

 ## About Me
-🌱 Currently learning: Kubernetes, SQL-Database \n
+🌱 Currently learning: Kubernetes, SQL-Database <br>
-🔭 Working on: Personal project + my portfolio
+🔭 Working on: Personal project + my portfolio <br>
 💬 Let's talk about: c, c++, some python, data analysis, some cloud tech

 ## Languages